-Those looking to buy outdoor gear like down vests, raincoats, or fleece jackets are bound to come across Patagonia and the North Face products.
+Those looking to buy outdoor gear like down vests, raincoats, or fleece jackets are bound to have made a choice between Patagonia or The North Face products.
 With instantly recognizable logos, these two powerhouses are among America’s most renowned manufacturers of cold weather apparel – and that’s precisely why they’re often compared with one another.

-To help you get a better understanding of these differences, we’re going to pit these famous brands in a head-to-head matchup.
-Once we take a brief look at the history of each brand and its business practices, we’ll move onto The North Face’s and Patagonia’s most popular offerings and analyze their key features.
+To help you better understand these differences, we’re going to pit these famous brands in a head-to-head matchup.
+Once we take a brief look at the history of each brand and its business practices, we’ll move on to The North Face’s and Patagonia’s most popular offerings and analyze their key features.

 Related: Patagonia vs Columbia

-So, if you’re unable to decide which of these brands to go with, keep reading – the following paragraphs should help you determine which one of them offers products and features that are more up your alley.
+So, if you’re unable to decide if it will be The North Face or Patagonia then keep reading.
+The following will help you determine which one of them offers products and features that are more up your alley.

 Table of Contents

 - 2 Overview of The North Face

 - 3.1 Down Jacket